Keacoder/PhotoLuxEV/README.md

 Future feature: To be able to translate exposure value into exposure triangle suggestions.

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/Keacoder/PhotoLuxEV/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Author/s

 * **Keacoder** - *Initial work* - [Keacoder](https://github.com/Keacoder)